 Exclusive Provider Organization (EPO)

-EPO plan lets you see health care providers without referral from primary care just like PPO plan.
-However, you can only see doctors and go to hospitals within the EPO network.
-There’s no out-of-pocket benefits, you need to pay the full price of health service if you need to go to providers that is not in your plan network.
+Like PPO, EPO plans let you see health care providers without referral from primary care, however, you must visit doctors and hospitals within the EPO network.
+There are no out-of-pocket benefits, so you will pay the full amount if you go to a provider outside of your plan network.
 Providence Health Plan is known for its EPO plan in Oregon.

-In essence, these plans doesn’t differ just on health plan cost but also the size of the plan network, ability to see specialist and coverage for out-of-network services.
+In essence, these plans don’t differ just on health plan cost but also the size of the plan network, ability to see specialist and coverage for out-of-network services.

-With the rising coverage rates, you’ll need to find the best health insurance plans that can protect you from financial burden when sickness or accident strikes.
+With rising coverage rates, you need to find the best health insurance plan for you and your family.
 To see if you qualify for subsidy and financial assistance to reduce your healthcare costs, Health Plans In Oregon is here to help.

-We have been assisting Oregonians for free and you too can get all the help you need when it comes to signing up for any Oregon health insurance.
-We are here to answer all your queries and give you affordable quotes.
+Health Plans in Oregon offer free assistance for Oregonians to get the help you need to sign up for any Oregon health insurance.
+We are here to answer all your questions and give you affordable quotes.